What is a Ship-to-Shore Link (SSL)?

 Straatman's innovative Ship-to-Shore Link stands out as a high-quality system tailored to client specifications.
 Recognizing the paramount importance of the ship shore link during LNG transfers, we ensure a variety of sizes and configurations of the SSL system.
 Moreover, we provide standby services for added reliability.

 To maintain global compatibility, Straatman's SSL is meticulously constructed in compliance with ISO 28460, ISO 20519, SIGTTO guidelines, and SGMF.
 This guarantees seamless integration with third-party systems that also adhere to the aforementioned guidelines.
 Our Ship-to-Shore Link is compatible with multiple links, including:

 - 6 pin Furukawa Fibre Optic Link

 - 6 pin Miyaki Electric Link

-- 5 pin SIGTTO Electric Link (Supplier and Receiver Mode)
+- 5 pin SIGTTO Electric Link (in both Supplier and Receiver Modes)

 - 2 pin ADN Link

 Our Ship-to-Shore Link has been designed using the latest industry-standard technologies.
 Our approach allows us to adapt and tailor our SSL system to meet your specific requirements.